ker2x/DearDiary/Writerside/topics/Fortran-QuickWin.md

 end program source1
 ```

-Running it as is should display a window followed by a message box to confirm exit.
+Running it as-is should display a window followed by a message box to confirm exit.

 Most of it should be self-explanatory except the fontsize :
 - The variable wc%fontsize is given as hexadecimal constant of #0008000C, which is interpreted in two parts: